The United Nations Office for Project Services (UNOPS)

 UNOPS agreement with the government of Kenya has taken a major step forward this week, following further details of the project announced by Executive Director Grete Faremo in New York.

-As part of the agreement, under UNOPS Social Impact Investment Initiative (S3I), the organization and its partners will seek to attract $647 million worth of investment to deliver at least 100,000 affordable and sustainable homes across the country.
+As part of the agreement, under UNOPS Social Impact Investing Initiative (S3I), the organization and its partners will seek to attract $647 million worth of investment to deliver at least 100,000 affordable and sustainable homes across the country.

 The project will provide significant employment opportunities for local communities nationwide and help alleviate the housing crisis in Kenya.